michael-read/akka-typed-distributed-state-blog-java/DOCKER_DNS_YUGABYTE.md

 # Akka Cluster Bootstrap on Docker w/ DNS and Yugabyte

-## Download and Run the Prometheus Telemetery Sandbox
+## Download and Run the ElasticSearch Telemetery Sandbox
 1. First download ElasticSearch developer sandbox and unzip the developer sandbox scripts.
 You can do this in a terminal with:
 ```
 curl -O https://downloads.lightbend.com/cinnamon/sandbox/cinnamon-elasticsearch-docker-sandbox-2.17.0.zip